toth12/let-them-speak-toth/src/assets/files/essays/MethodsMetadataProcessing.md

 <b>C. Inclusion of dash when a camp name is the combination of a city and a suburb

 Concentration camps were often located in suburbs of larger cities.
 The Krakau-Plaszow concentration camp is an example of this.
 Traditionally, these camps are written with the name of the city, followed first by dash and then by the name of the suburb.
 However, this pattern is not applied consistently in the metadata shared by the three institutions.
-For instance, the Krakau-Plaszowconcentration camp is present in three different formats:
+For instance, the Krakau-Plaszow concentration camp is present in three different formats:

 -with the city name followed by dash and then by the name of the suburb: "Krakau-Plaszow"